j2labs/zmq_examples/README.md

     camera_1 Party on, Wayne.

-Here is what happens when we call `recv()` on a message that was sent as a multipart message.
+Here is what happens when we call `recv()` on a message that was sent as a multipart message, as `camera2.py` does.

-    camera1
+    camera2
     Party on, Wayne.

 Each item is caught separately from a call to `recv()`.
 It would be more correct to call `recv_multipart`, but that's left as an exercise for you.